cchmc-dll/pediatric_sarcopenia_pipeline/README.md

 Right now, I've only tested with 1 sagittal and 1 axial image series in each accession, though it might work with more than one.

-The output directory should end up with an images folder, and optionally a plots folder.
+The output directory should end up with an images folder and csv of the prediction results (at l3_prediction_results.csv), and optionally a plots folder.

+The program can also show the plots immediately if you'd like.